Parents and Children. Ignorance can be bliss.

-If I had known the shear challenge of raising two strong-willed, spirited boys, I may never have become a parent…
+If I had known the shear challenge of raising two strong-willed, spirited children, I may never have become a parent…

 But then I would never have known the joy of a single hug, the warmth of a small hand nestled in mine or have the picture perfect memory of them sleeping on my lap.